Pradumnasaraf/DevOps/Kubernetes/README.md

 ### Cluster Config file

-All the Cluster info are stored in file name `config` with the path:
+All the Cluster info is stored in the file name `config` with the path:

 ```bash
 ~/.kube/config